DOI-ONRR/doi-extractives-data/blog-site/src/pages/homepage-revamp-part-two/index.md

 - A developer had to update the data.
 - The codebase had a significant learning curve for new developers, due to the custom implementation of Jekyll.

-At the same time, we didn't want to lose momentum on our user-centered design and development process, which we inherited from the skilled team at 18F.
+At the same time, we didn't want to lose momentum on our user-centered design and development process, which we inherited from our colleagues at 18F.
 We'd identified new features that would benefit our users, and we wanted to keep iterating on the site.
 One of those features was an updated homepage design, intended to meet user needs with high-demand, timely data presented directly on the homepage.

 How we chose [GatsbyJS](https://www.gatsbyjs.org/) is the subject of a separate post, but our homepage proved to be an early proof of concept for fully transitioning our codebase.